 Thursday, March 16, 2017

-On March 13-15, the Graduate School in partnership with the BEST Program brought 26 doctoral students to Washington D.C. to explore careers in government, attend panels with alumni involved in a range of disciplines and non-academic employment sectors, and participate in various networking events.
+On March 13-15, the Graduate School in partnership with the Cornell BEST Program and Georgetown University brought 26 doctoral students to Washington D.C. to explore careers in government, attend panels with alumni involved in a range of disciplines and non-academic employment sectors, and participate in various networking events.
 BESTies who took part in the symposium are: Aaron Joiner (BMCB), Michael McCoy & Nashaat Rasheed (Biomedical Engineering), Bo Yang (Mechanical Engineering), Mariely Medina-Rivera (Food Science and Technology), Martin Ian Malgapo (Molecular Medicine), and Lucia Borlle, (Animal Science).
 Since that event, additional trainees participating in the trip joined the BEST Program: Abby Goldman and Matthew Stangaferro.

 Networking with Cornell alumni, along with informational interviews, helped participants explore the details of what it would be like to work in various sectors of government, non-profits, small businesses and industry, to rule in or out if that career pathway was for them.
 In addition the practice describing their research, among peers and with mentors, helped trainees tailor their summary of work to various audiences.